 Amazingly, their eyes have also adapted to see under the water clearly without goggles.
 Under the surace of the water, light is bent so that it does not land on the retina in the same place as on land, and the Sea Gypsies have learned to control the shape of their lenses and size of their pupils to account for this.
 Didge tells that in studies, other people have also been able to learn to do this which is an example of the nervous system and brain rewiring itself according to the demands of its environment.

 Your body and brain adapt to how you live your life.
 Studies have shown that musicians who play stringed instruments develop larger brain maps for their active hands.
 Brain scans of London taxi drivers reveal that the more years a driver has on the job, the larger the area of their brain that handles spatial relationships.
 Meditators have proven to have denser parts of the brain which are activated when paying close attention.

 The cultural modification of man’s brain can make for some trying and humorous situations when someone moves to a new country because the native culture is learned and literally wired into their brains.
 What may seem natural in one culture – how close we stand to each other, how loud we speak, the length of pauses in conversations – are all learned.
 Culture shock really is a brain in shock.

-Immigration to a new country involves more than simply learning the ways of a different culture.
-For example at six months a Japanese baby can hear the English r-l sound distinction.
+Immigration to a new country involves more than simply learning a new language and ways of a different culture.
+For example, at six months a Japanese baby can hear the English r-l sound distinction.
 At one year old, they no longer can distinguish between the sounds because of massive rewiring and pruning of cortical real estate that has taken place over the prior six months in their brains.
 Even much smaller changes, such as moving to a different living space, changing jobs, or learning a new skill result in the brain rewiring itself.